-Another Revenue Hit For Colleges: Cancelled Summer Camps
+Another Revenue Hit For Colleges: Canceled Summer Camps

 Broadly, colleges are financed in three ways: from state appropriations, tuition and fees, and from endowments.
 But there's also auxiliary revenue, which Marsicano says comes from summer camps, dining services and special events.

 MPulse was able to move 10 of its 12 summer programs online.
-But with two programs devoted to theater and dance cancelled, that will cost the university about $200,000 in revenue, says Sarah J. Rau, director of engagement and outreach for the University's School of Music, Theatre & Dance.
+But with two programs devoted to theater and dance canceled, that will cost the university about $200,000 in revenue, says Sarah J. Rau, director of engagement and outreach for the University's School of Music, Theatre & Dance.

 "We are an independent entity financially," Rau says.
 This means that the program doesn't receive any money from the university to cover its direct costs.
 "Summer programs, the tuition revenues and the grants that we receive to support that, is key to our area's fiscal survival."